+Determine your ALE status for 2022:
-☐ Calculate the number of full-time employees for each calendar month in 2020.
-A full-time employee is one who is employed, on average, at least 30 hours of service per week or 130 hours for the calendar month.

-Calculate the number of FTEs for each calendar month in 2020 by calculating the aggregate number of hours of service (but not more than 120 hours for any employee) for all employees who were not full-time employees for that month and dividing the total hours of service by 120.

-$\sqsupset$ Add the number of full-time employees and FTEs (including fractions) calculated above for each month in 2020 Add up these monthly numbers and divide the sum by 12.
-Disregard fractions.

-⊟lf ۱ your resu lt is 50 o r more, you are likel y an ALE i for 2021. ------- ----------- ------- ------ --------- --------- ------- ------------ ----------- ceil Keep in mind that there is a special exception for employers with seasonal workers.
-If your workforce exceeds 50 full-time employees (including FTEs) for 120 days or fewer during the 2020 calendar year, and the employees in excess of 50 who were employed during that time were seasonal workers, you will not be an ALE for 2021.

-☐ Companies under common ownership may have to o be co mpinea to aetermine their AL E Status. -- --------- ----------- ----------- ---------- -----------
+- Calculate the number of full-time employees for each calendar month in 2021.
+A full-time employee is one who is employed, on average, at least 30 hours of service per week or 130 hours for the calendar month. - Calculate the number of FTEs for each calendar month in 2021 by calculating the aggregate number of hours of service (but not more than 120 hours for any employee) for all employees who were not full-time employees for that month and dividing the total hours of service by 120. - Add the number of full-time employees and FTEs (including fractions) calculated above for each month in 2021.
+Add up these monthly numbers and divide the sum by 12.
+Disregard fractions. - If your result is 50 or more, you are likely an ALE for 2022. - Keep in mind that there is a special exception for employers with seasonal workers.
+If your workforce exceeds 50 fulltime employees (including FTEs) for 120 days or fewer during the 2021 calendar year, and the employees in excess of 50 who were employed during that time were seasonal workers, you will not be an ALE for 2022. - There is also a special rule for excluding veterans who have certain types of veterans' health coverage. - Companies under common ownership may have to be combined to determine their ALE status.